UK peers demand end to 'scandal' of Indian professionals' visa row | Free Press Journal

 “If it is not remedied, the Home Office will not only be breaking every canon of a civilised society, but ignoring one of the most basic tenets of the rule of law — the golden rule that someone is assumed innocent until proved guilty,” he said.

-Lord Taverne has been leading a parliamentary campaign in favour of professionals affected by the issue of their indefinite leave to remain (ILR) being denied as a result of an immigration clause aimed at terrorists and criminal convicts.
+Lord Taverne has been leading a parliamentary campaign in favour of professionals affected by the issue of their indefinite leave to remain (ILR) being denied as a result of an immigration clause aimed at terrorists and criminal convicts, reports PTI.

 “Their only error is one that half a million British taxpayers make every year.
 Native taxpayers amend their tax returns without facing any penalty — not even a fine — but the Home Office treats migrants who do as terrorists,” he told the House.